 Note:-History 304 and History 306 are offered in alternate years.
-History 306 will be offered in 1937-1938.
+History 304 will be offered in 1938-1939.

 - 351, 352.
 HISTORY AND POLITICAL SCIENCE SEMINAR.-The work is organized around the discussion group.
 Only those students are admitted to the conference who have demonstrated to the satisfaction of the Department both the desire and the ability to do independent work.
 Students normally enter at the beginning of their junior year with the expectation of continuing during their senior year.
 Credit of two or three semester hours, as the quality of the work merits, is granted upon the completion of a year's work.
-A total of six semester hours may be earned during the two years.
-Advanced work in American History will be undertaken in the year 1937-1938. - 501, 502.
+A total of six semester hours may be earned during the two years. - 501, 502.
 READINGS IN HISTORY AND POLITICAL SCIENCE.-Independent study of a limited field under the guidance of a member of the staff, involving extensive reading and the preparation of an essay.
 Required of all candidates for the degree of Master of Arts in this Department.